-It also contains good amounts of minerals like manganese, iron and magnesium.
-Manganese is used in the body as a co-factor for the powerful antioxidant enzyme, superoxide dismutase.
+It also contains good amounts of minerals like manganese, copper, iron, and magnesium.
+Manganese used in the human body as a co-factor for the powerful antioxidant enzyme, superoxide dismutase.
 Magnesium is an important bone-strengthening mineral like calcium.

-In the stores, choose kiwi featuring intact skin, without any surface blemishes or cuts.
+In the stores, choose kiwi featuring intact skin, without any surface blemishes, or cuts.
 Ripe-kiwis yield to gentle pressure when pressed with the thumb.
 Once ripen, they have a short shelf life and damage early if kept open at room temperature.
-For extended shelf-life, keep them inside the refrigerator set at appropriate humidity.
+For extended shelf-life, keep them in the refrigerator set at the proper humidity.

 Here are some serving tips:

-Serve sliced kiwi fruit and strawberries with yogurt, whose flavors naturally complementing with each other.
+Serve sliced kiwifruit and strawberries with yogurt, whose flavors naturally complementing each other.

-Mixture of sliced kiwi-fruit and pineapple together to make sauce, add it to marinate chicken breast and boil.
+Mixture of sliced kiwi fruit and pineapple together to make a sauce, add it to marinate chicken breast and boil.
 The active compound, actinidin in kiwi fruit helps tenderizing meat products.

-The fruit is also employed in the preparation of New Zealand’s popular dessert, Pavloa.
+The fruit is also employed in the preparation of New Zealand’s popular dessert, Pavlova.